-If you or a loved one has suffered a TBI due to the negligence of someone else, call a traumatic brain injury lawyer in Honolulu today.
+If you or a loved one has suffered a TBI due to the negligence of someone else, call a traumatic brain injury lawyer in Honolulu and Waipahu today.
 At Recovery Law Center, Attorney Glenn Honda has more than a quarter-century of experience helping injured people secure the compensation they need after catastrophic accidents.
 He can help you, too.

 Our law firm provides comprehensive service to clients, always working towards compensation for you but never sacrificing personal relationships or our focus on your overall wellbeing.
 There’s nothing to lose and everything to gain by contacting us for a free consultation.

 Call or fill out our online contact form now to get started.